dusty-schmidt/gob-system/general-operations-bots/README.md

 - The terminal interface is real-time streamed and interactive.
 You can stop and intervene at any point.
 If you see your agent heading in the wrong direction, just stop and tell it right away.
 - There is a lot of freedom in this framework.
 You can instruct your agents to regularly report back to superiors asking for permission to continue.
 You can instruct them to use point-scoring systems when deciding when to delegate subtasks.
 Superiors can double-check subordinates' results and dispute.
 The possibilities are endless.

-## 🚀 Things you can build with Agent Zero
+## 🚀 Things you can build with GOB

 - **Development Projects** - `"Create a React dashboard with real-time data visualization"`